evilbunny2008/weeWXWeatherApp/README.md

 ### Home Screen Widget

-If you wish to have weather on your home screen you can do this by pressing and holding on a blank area of your home screen, then there should be an option for widgets, scroll down to WeeWx Weather App, and it's a 2x1 widget.
+If you wish to have weather on your home screen you can do this by pressing and holding on a blank area of your home screen, then there should be an option for widgets, scroll down to weeWx Weather App, and it's a 2x1 widget.
 If you want up to date weather information you just need to have background downloading enabled in the app, otherwise the widget will only update when the app is running.

 ## License